Mille-feuille: Lithuania

 In Lithuanian tradition, Napoleon or Napoleonas.
 In Lithuanian recipe pastry has layers of fruit filling such as wild cranberries jam and crème pâtissière.
 Sometimes is associated with weddings or celebrations.

 Morocco

-In Morocco, mille-feuille are consumed regularly and are known by their French name.
+In Morocco, mille-feuille are consumed regularly and are known by their French name (ميلفي).
+In the northern cities of Morocco such as Tetouan, they are also called by their Spanish name, Milhojas.